mulaudzicalvin/multidadosti-addons/general_calendar/README.rst

 *General calendar > Configuration > Add Calendars*

 and create a new calendar.
-The Calendar Events from 'calendar' module come by default.
+The Calendar Events from `Calendar <https://github.com/multidadosti-erp/odoo/tree/10.0/addons/calendar>`_ module come by default.
 For instance, if you want to see project tasks and sale orders, you can create the following lines

 Project Task: